 In an action filed September 10, 2004 entitled ICU Medical, Inc. v.
 Fulwider Patton Lee & Utecht, LLP ("Fulwider"), in the Superior Court of California for the County of Orange, we alleged that during the course of its representation of us and continuing thereafter, Fulwider engaged in various matters for our direct competitors, including Alaris and others, and committed other acts of negligence and breaches of the attorney-client relationship.
 On December 2, 2005, with leave of the Court, we filed an amended complaint naming Cardinal Health 303, Inc. (formerly Alaris Medical Systems, Inc.) as an additional defendant.
 On March 27, 2006, the Court sustained Alaris' demurrers to an amended complaint without leave to amend, effectively removing Alaris as a defendant.
 As of January 2, 2007, the Company and Fulwider agreed to settle the action against Fulwider for a payment to the Company of \$8 million.
 We received the payment in January 2007.
-We are seeking appellate review of the Court's ruling sustaining Alaris' demurrers.
-The outcome of the proceeding cannot be determined at this time.
+On June 28, 2007, the Court denied our appeal of the ruling sustaining Alaris' demurrers.
+We do not intend to seek further judicial review.